The Night’s Peace Was Shattered

 .
 Earthquake Lake Geologic Area (here, next to this marker); Geologists' Dream (here, next to this marker); Hebgen Lake and Quake Lake (approx. one mile away); Sleep Interrupted (approx. 7.4 miles away); The Lake that Tilted (approx. 7.6 miles away); Something is terribly wrong (approx. 7.6 miles away); A Leap Just in Time (approx. 7.7 miles away); The Night the Earth Cracked (approx. 8.9 miles away).
 Touch for a list and map of all markers in West Yellowstone.

 Topics.
 This historical marker is listed in this topic list: Disasters.

 Location.
 44° 48.239′ N, 111° 11.287′ W. Marker is in West Yellowstone, Montana, in Gallatin County.
 Marker is on U.S. 287, on the right when traveling west.
 4.4 miles west of junction with 191.
 Touch for map.
 Marker is in this post office area: West Yellowstone MT 59758, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies

 Additional keywords.
 Hebgen Earthquake

 Credits.
 This page was last revised on May 29, 2018.
-This page originally submitted on February 1, 2018, by Martin Schrattenholzer of Renton, Washington.
-This page has been viewed 137 times since then and 4 times this year.
+It was originally submitted on February 1, 2018, by Martin Schrattenholzer of Renton, Washington.
+This page has been viewed 211 times since then and 24 times this year.
 Photos: 1. submitted on February 1, 2018, by Martin Schrattenholzer of Renton, Washington.
 2. submitted on May 29, 2018, by Craig Baker of Sylmar, California. • Andrew Ruppenstein was the editor who published this page.